Tips for Leaving Your House to an Heir

 Will

-It’s important to note that having a will alone doesn’t prevent your assets from going through probate, which can be a timely and expensive process for your executor and heirs.
+It’s important to note that having a will alone doesn’t prevent your assets from going through probate, which can be a time-consuming and expensive process for your executor and heirs.
 In addition, because a will is a public document, anyone can see who inherited what assets.
-For those who have concerns regarding their privacy, this document alone will not provide privacy in estate administration.
+For those who have concerns regarding their privacy, this document alone won’t provide privacy in estate administration.

 Revocable trust